About the Center

 Center for Studies in Jewish Education and Culture

-The Center for Studies in Jewish Education and Culture (CSJEC) seeks to advance our theoretical understandings of culture, relationship, and teacher identity and develop new models for teachers' professional development.
+The Center for Studies in Jewish Education and Culture (CSJEC) seeks to advance our knowledge of the interrelationship of culture, learning, and teaching and to develop new models for teachers' professional development.
 Combining active research projects with in-depth professional development the CSJEC aims to maintain a strong bridge between theory and practice.
-The CSJEC also offers rigorous courses of study including a Graduate Certificate in Jewish Education focused on developing and improving educators' pedagogical skills and the acquisition of general content knowledge of Jewish culture and history.

 Contact us by calling 513-556-2150 or by emailing Mark Raider.